-In a summary judgment published Thursday, US District Court Judge Gonzalo P. Curiel of the Southern District of California granted four of Apple’s requests face off in court..
-The ruling isn’t final but gives Apple a win over Qualcomm before they
+In a summary judgment published Thursday, US District Court Judge Gonzalo P. Curiel of the Southern District of California granted four of Apple’s requests ahead of a trial that kicks off next month in San Diego.
+The ruling isn’t final but gives Apple a win over Qualcomm before they face off in court.

 Here’s how Reuters explains the issue: